aandresc86-wq/2-DataScience-Quality-Event-Classification-NLP-Python/README.md

 ---

+## 🎯 Business Problem
+Quality event logs in industrial environments are often unstructured and require manual classification, leading to inefficiencies, inconsistencies, and delayed decision-making.

+---

+## ✅ Business Impact
+- Automated classification of quality events using NLP and Machine Learning
+- Reduced manual effort in data processing and event screening
+- Improved accuracy and consistency in defect classification
+- Enabled faster identification of operational issues and root causes

+---

 ## 🎯 Business Context
 In industrial and operational environments, quality event logs often contain unstructured textual descriptions that make manual review slow, inconsistent, and error-prone.